90% of trucks in Nigeria over 30 yrs – FRSC - Vanguard News

 Bello added that the corps marshal’s support of the council’s projects and activities had accelerated the achievements of major milestones in the development of critical infrastructure for trade facilitation.

-He said to facilitate the development of critical transport infrastructure that supported trade and enforced standards, the council was promoting two major transport infrastructure, namely Inland Dry Ports and VTA project.
+He said to facilitate the development of critical transport infrastructure that supported trade and enforced standards, the council was promoting two major transport infrastructures, namely Inland Dry Ports and VTA project.

-According to him, the NSC conceptualised the development of the Truck Transit Park, now VTA, to provide convenient rest areas for truckers.
+According to him, the NSC conceptualized the development of the Truck Transit Park, now VTA, to provide convenient rest areas for truckers.

 Bello said that other road users would also benefit from the project as it would ensure safety of lives and cargoes.